vippsas/vipps-partner/partner-documentation-template.md

 [partner keys](https://developer.vippsmobilepay.com/docs/partner/partner-keys)
 or not.

-1. Explain that (since you use the Management API and partner keys) the merchant does not have to do anything after ordering Vipps MobilePay in the partner's interface:
+1. As a partner, explain that you are using the Management API and partner keys, so the merchant doesn't have to do anything after ordering products in your interface:

    "When the application is complete, you will get an email.
    We, your partner, receive the same email.